zaphosting/docs/docs/voyagers-of-nera-firststeps-dashboard.md

 ---
 id: voyagers-of-nera-firststeps-dashboard
 title: "Voyagers of Nera: Dashboard Overview"
-description: "Information about the dashboard of an Voyagers of Nera Vanilla server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your Voyagers of Nera server for the best performance and control → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-voyagers-of-nera